 October 2006, Wiley-Blackwell

-In this book a multi-disciplinary team of experts from around the world studies the environmental challenge posed by China’s phenomenal economic growth.
+- An exploration of the environmental challenge posed by China’s phenomenal economic growth.

 - Written by a multi-disciplinary team of experts from around the world.

 - Argues that China’s development poses the greatest ever challenge for the modern world in terms of speed, size and resource scarcity.